xurxocastro/o2cloud/README.md

 ## Status and disclaimer

 > **Unofficial interoperability client.** `o2cloud` is not affiliated with, endorsed by, or supported
-> by O2, Telefónica, or Funambol.
+> by O2 or Telefónica.
 There is no official public API; the client speaks an **undocumented
-> SAPI** reverse-engineered from observed traffic, so endpoints may change or break without notice.
+> API** reverse-engineered from observed traffic, so endpoints may change or break without notice.
 >
 > It is intended for an account owner to access **their own data**.
 You are responsible for complying
 > with **O2's Terms of Service** and applicable law. **Use at your own risk.**